Staying connected abroad and aboard MV World Odyssey

 Check your computing device for highly sensitive information that you may not need to travel with.

 Backup all the data and consider moving sensitive data off the device prior to leaving for embarkation.

 When traveling keep in mind that not every country has cell service, or uses the same transit services you may be used to.
 Check the ports you will be traveling to, get the appropriate apps for those areas.
 Pre-download the maps.
 Get a translator app, pre-download the languages.
 Get a ride hailing app for the countries you may need.
 Invest a a trusted VPN solution that works with your device, and verify it works where you are going.
 A currency rate app for understanding the exchange rates.
 Messaging apps that work over wifi and encrypt your communications are a great way to stay in touch.
 Pre-load your family and friends, emergency contacts, add your important contacts you meet on the ship as you go.
 Ensure that your banking app will work.
 Offline readers and listening apps for listening to music, podcasts, and audio books can be great if you have some downtime on or off-ship.
 Ship/SAS IT does not provide support for device apps, please take the time to understand these prior to embarkation.

-- Ship systems now have some integration with mobile apps: Moodle LMS, Nextcloud, Seachat uses a XMPP compatible message app (Astrachat as an example).
+- Ship systems now have some integration with mobile apps: Moodle LMS, and Nextcloud.

 - Travel recommendations from alumni voyagers: Whatsapp, Wechat, Google Maps, Translate, My Currency, Grab, Uber, Didi, MyTaxi, GoEuro, Signal.

 - For independent travel: Orbitz, Kayak, Skyscanner, AirBnb, Agoda, AllTrails, Rome2rio, FlightAware, Hopper, Maps.me, TripAdvisor